vfiftyfive/shifumi-game/README.md

 ## How to Play 🎮

 1. **Launch the Game**:
-   First, ensure you have Docker installed and running.
+   First, ensure you have Docker docker-compose installed and running.
 Then, use the following command to start the game using `docker-compose`:

    ```
    docker-compose up -d